 When using images on your web page, you need to make sure they are relevant to the category of the page, that they are appealing or engaging to the user, and that they are correctly labelled with a name and Alt Text.

-Again, most good CMS offer the ability to edit the title and Alt Text of your images.
-For more information read here: What is Alt Text?
+Again, a good CMS offers the ability to edit the title and Alt Text of your images.
+For more information read here: Rules to Optimise your images for SEO

 Hot Tip: Make sure your images aren’t too large.
-By optimising your images you ensure that they aren’t impacting your websites load times.
+By optimising your images you ensure that they aren’t impacting your websites load times (see link above).

-Lastly I want to talk about video.
+Lastly, I want to talk about video.
 In a similar way that images appear in search results, if you can provide informative and engaging videos for users then they can be presented in Google search results as well.
-Not only that, but if the videos are being hosted on YouTube then you are expanding your reach on to another platform, which means more eyes are going to see your business.
+Not only that but if the videos are being hosted on YouTube then you are expanding your omnichannel presence, which means more eyes are going to see your business.

 Again, this is a powerful tool in your SEO strategy but only if you do them right.
-You can’t just put your existing television commercial onto YouTube and expect it to deliver results.
-Videos need to have title and descriptions, and your videos need to be hyper specific.
+You can’t just put your existing television commercial on YouTube and expect it to deliver results.
+Videos need to have title and descriptions, and your videos need to be hyper-specific.

 NewyMedia is a digital marketing company based in Australia.
-If you help making sure that you are making the most of Google Search then we ca take care of it for you.
+If you help to make sure that you are getting the most out of Google Search then we can take care of it for you.
 You can contact us here, or sign up below to join our mailing list for more great tips and advice.